philc/vimium/README.md

   measured from the top of the window (and a multiple of `scrollStepSize`).
 - `moveTabToNewWindow` now accepts a count prefix; so, `3W` moves three tabs to (the same) new window.
+- With smooth scrolling, `2j`-and-hold now gives a faster scroll than `j`-and-hold.
 - You can now bind keys to a command with a defined count prefix; see [here](https://github.com/philc/vimium/wiki/Command-Options#count-prefixes) for details.